iqbalnur21/iqbalnur21/README.md

 ### Sewa Online

 **Technologies**: React Native, Firebase
-Sewa Online is an application that facilitates online rentals and online payments.
+**Brief Description**: Sewa Online is an application that facilitates online rentals and online payments.
 It features two user roles: service owner and customer.
 The application includes an affiliate program and uses Firebase for its database.
 Service owners can print rental information to Excel for easy management.

 ## Contact